apollographql/odyssey-lift-off-part1/README.md

-# Odyssey Lift-off I - Basics
+# Odyssey Lift-off I: Basics

 Welcome to the companion app of Odyssey Lift-off I!
 You can [find the course lessons and instructions on Odyssey](https://odyssey.apollographql.com/lift-off-part1), Apollo's learning platform.